Raspberry Syrup

 To Make Syrup:

-• Cool and Store: Remove jars to a towel-lined counter and cool for 12–24 hours.
-Check seals, label, and store in a cool, dark place.
+Remove the jars to a towel-lined counter and cool for 12 to 24 hours.
+Check the seals, label, and store in a cool, dark place.
 Refrigerate after opening.

 Black Raspberry Option: Black raspberries can be used in place of red raspberries for a deeper, earthier flavor.
 They're usually drier and seedier, so you may need more fruit to get the same juice yield.